 Malmö / Skåne (Sweden)

-While in Malmö I’ve mostly worked as a tech & communications consultant helping small businesses to be seen and function in the digital age.
+While in Malmö I’ve mostly worked as a tech & communications consultant helping small businesses to be seen and thrive in the digital age.
 This has included branding, web design, IT strategy, and lately also some photography work.

 The Nordic Connection